IMPORTANT IT SECURITY MESSAGE

 What are we doing about it?

-- Managed IT have implemented file backup and restoration solutions from multiple vendors for datacentre hosted customer servers, to enable faster recovery options in the event of a Ransomeware outbreak
+Managed IT have implemented file backup and restoration solutions from multiple vendors for datacentre hosted customer servers, to enable faster recovery options in the event of a ransomware outbreak

 What do we need from our customers?

 Whenever prompted, please reboot your computer to allow patching maintenance to occur